Earth's energy budget: Measurements at top of atmosphere (TOA)

+Geodetic and hydrographic surveys

+Observations since 1994 show that ice has retreated from every part of Earth at an accelerating rate.
+Mean global sea level has likewise risen as a consequence of the ice melt in combination with the overall rise in ocean temperatures.

+These shifts have contributed measurable changes to the geometric shape and gravity of the planet.

+Changes to the mass distribution of water within the hydrosphere and cryosphere have been deduced using gravimetric observations by the GRACE satellite instruments.
+These data have been compared against ocean surface topography and further hydrographic observations using computational models that account for thermal expansion, salinity changes, and other factors.
+Estimates thereby obtained for ΔOHC and EEI have agreed with the other (mostly) independent assessments within uncertainties.

 Importance as a climate change metric

-Climate researchers Kevin Trenberth, James Hansen, and colleagues have identified the monitoring of Earth's energy imbalance as an imperative to help policymakers guide the pace of planning for climate change adaptation.
-Because of climate system inertia, longer-term EEI trends can forecast further changes that are "in the pipeline".
+Climate scientists Kevin Trenberth, James Hansen, and colleagues have identified the monitoring of Earth's energy imbalance as an important metric to help policymakers guide the pace for mitigation and adaptation measures.
+Because of climate system inertia, longer-term EEI (Earth's energy imbalance) trends can forecast further changes that are "in the pipeline".

+Scientists found that the EEI is the most important metric related to climate change.
+It is the net result of all the processes and feedbacks in play in the climate system.
+Knowing how much extra energy affects weather systems and rainfall is vital to understand the increasing weather extremes.

 In 2012, NASA scientists reported that to stop global warming atmospheric CO2 concentration would have to be reduced to 350 ppm or less, assuming all other climate forcings were fixed.
 As of 2020, atmospheric CO2 reached 415 ppm and all long-lived greenhouse gases exceeded a 500 ppm CO_{2}-equivalent concentration due to continued growth in human emissions.